aSetback/GoodBot/README.md

   +reserveitems
     The bot will DM the user a list of all items that are available for reserve for this raid

-  +noreserve
-    The bot will ping all players who are signed up as 'yes', but do not currently have a reserve set

 ```

 ## Configuration Options
 ```